joshmoody24/joshmoody.org/src/content/blog/video-game-controller-degrees-of-freedom.md

 ![Chart of the growth of video game controller possible input states over time](/video-game-controllers/controller-input-states-over-time.png)

 Surprising no one, video game controllers have gotten more complex over time.
 But they haven't gotten *slightly* more complex.
 Not even *considerably* more complex.
-They have become more complex by many orders of magnitude.
+They have become **many orders of magnitude** more complex.

 Let's examine each controller individually, starting small and working our way up.
 I'll explain as we go.